 Happy Hanukkah!
 The Eight-Day Jewish Festival Of Lights Begins Today

 Today, December 12, marks the first day of Hanukkah, the Jewish festival of lights.
-Since the eight-day celebration begins at the 25th day of Kislev, the ninth month on the Hebrew calendar.
-Since the calendar is based on the lunar cycle, its exact date varies from late November to the end of December.
+Since the eight-day celebration begins at the 25th day of Kislev, the ninth month on the Hebrew calendar, its exact date varies from late November to the end of December.

 The folklore behind this popular festival can be traced back more than 2000 years, to the time when Alexander the Great ruled over Syria, Egypt, and Palestine.
 The leader and his successor, Antiochus III, who took control of Judea, or the Land of Israel, in 200 B.C., were progressive enough to allow the locals to continue observing their religions and customs.
 However, his son, Alexander Antiochus IV, was not as accommodating.
 He not only abolished Judaism but also took control of the Holy Temple in Jerusalem.

 After a three year struggle, the citizens managed to reclaim the holy site.
 According to the legend, when worshippers visited the Temple, they discovered a small quantity of oil, just enough to light the menorah for a single day – or so they thought!
 To their astonishment, the candles burned for a full eight days, giving residents time to prepare a fresh batch of kosher oil.
 Soon after, an eight-day festival was declared to commemorate the miracle oil, and Hanukkah, or Chanukah as it is also called, was born.

 The celebration has since evolved to include other fun traditions.
 However, a menorah that can hold nine-candles remains the centerpiece of the festivities.
 Eight candles are lit one at a time to mark each day of the festival.
 The ninth candle, known as the Shamash (helper), is used to light the others.